INTERVIEW 2022.10.07

 Q. This season, vocal cheering has gradually been allowed again, and we can now hear the voices of fans and supporters in the stands.
 Does it feel different?

-A. I believe the cheers from the fans and supporters are a great source of strength.
-Even when we are pushed into very difficult situations during a match, the support from the fans can turn into our energy, helping us overcome many games.
-So, vocal cheering from the fans is truly a huge power for us.
-I think all the remaining matches this season will allow vocal cheering, and I would be happy if it continues to be allowed for every game going forward.
+A: I believe the cheers from the fans and supporters are a great source of strength.
+Even when we are pushed into very difficult situations during matches, the support from the fans transforms into our energy, allowing us to overcome many games.
+So, vocal cheering from the fans and supporters is truly a huge power for us.
+I think all the remaining matches this season will allow vocal cheering, and I would be happy if vocal cheering is permitted in every match from now on as well.

 <Masato MORISHIGE>